 Vermont retirement guide

 Are you looking for the best places to retire in Vermont?
 This website has useful data and opinions about the best places to retire in Vermont, including exciting active adult retirement communities in the Green Mountain State.
-This New England state is the 49th state in terms of population.
+This New England state is the 49th state in terms of population with 626,000 people (median age of 42.
+4, 5 years higher than national median).
 It has the Green Mountains in the west and beautiful Lake Champlain in the northwest.
 The largest town in the state, Burlington, has only 39,000 people.
 Montpelier is the capital.
 There are many beautiful rural towns sprinkled through the state.
 Vermont tends to attract hardy souls who love the outdoors and the change of seasons.
-The Wikipedia entry for Vermonthas more facts.
+The Wikipedia entry for Vermont has more facts.
+Updated Dec.
+2016.

 The Vermont climate is called humid-continental.
 There are 4 seasons.
 Summers are mild and winters are cold with frequent snowstorm.
 In fact most Vermonters are rooting for big snowstorms since they mean good skiing and tourism.